 Upon the finalization of a divorce decree, if the courts believe that the recipient of temporary alimony requires this payment for a longer amount of time, it will be turned into a permanent spousal maintenance order.
 In spite of the name, this type of alimony typically does not last indefinitely.
 Instead, its duration is determined according to the length of the marriage and how long it takes for the recipient to obtain the education and/or training to become self-sufficient.

 State law in Colorado begins by advising a duration of 11 months of alimony for a marriage that lasted 3 years.
 This is the earliest length of a marriage that alimony is considered in Colorado.
 At 12.5 years of marriage, the advisory increases to half the length of the marriage.
 A couple that was married for 13 years, therefore, could expect an alimony duration of 6.5 years.
-For a long-term marriage, the Denver county courts may consider lifelong spousal maintenance.
+For a long-term marriage, the Denver County courts may consider lifelong spousal maintenance.

 The courts in Colorado use a formula found in the spousal maintenance statute to calculate an appropriate amount of alimony to award, if any.
 The courts will multiply the combined incomes of both parties by 40 percent, then subtract the lower-earning spouse’s income.
 Next, this amount will be reduced by 20 percent if the alimony is tax-free.
 Note that a different formula is used if the couple surpasses a combined income of $20,000 per month.
 A Denver alimony attorney can help you understand the likelihood, duration and amount of alimony in your particular divorce case.